Overall though, the majority of email received has been very positive, and it appears that many people were like

 But for those that still may require answers, or if you just want to chat - feel free to contact me.
 I answer each and

 every email I get and always do my best to answer within a short amount of time.
-I apologize in advance for the
+My contact info can be found on the menu screen.

-last time out I thought I had covered most everything, only to be shown how wrong I was.
-So when it came to do this
+As stated the last time, I originally thought I had covered most everything, only to be shown how wrong I was, and since Dans

-passing there seems to be more questions than ever before.
+passing there still seems to be more questions.

 To help answer these questions, I have enlisted the help of those who were even closer to Dan than I was, and I have